krishaamer/green-filter-research/research/literature/ai.md

 -   Some have an avatar, some not.
 I’ve created a framework for categorization.
 Human-like or not… etc

+The Oxford Internet Institute and Google define AI simply as
+***“computer programming that learns and adapts”*** @googleAZAI2022.
+Google started using AI in the year 2001, when a simple machine learning model improved spelling mistakes when searching; now in 2023 most of Google’s products are are based on AI @googleGooglePresentsAI2022.

 | Product                 | Link                                      | Description          |
 |----------------------|----------------------------|----------------------|
 | Github CoPilot          | personal.ai                               | AI helper for coding |